LEXICON OF BIEARTH

 Wheat

-These are wheat beers, meaning that they are 50% wheat, which is more important than other beers.
+These are wheat beers, meaning that they are made from 50% wheat, which is more than other beers.
 They are generally light, summery and refreshing.

 Märzen

-Low-fermented German seasonal beer with a hoppy taste.
+Low-fermentation German seasonal beer with a hoppy taste.
 Sweet, malty attack with a moderately dry finish.
 Moderate bitterness.
-Aged six months in casks before serving.
+Kept for six months in casks before serving.

 Trappist

-Often top-fermented, Trappist beers are similar to Belgian Triple beers, with a strong aroma and high alcohol content.
+Often top-fermented, Trappist beers are similar to Belgian Triple beers, with a powerful aroma and a high alcohol content.

 Barrel Aged

 As the name suggests, this is a barrel-aged beer.
-It can be of any style (Stout, IPA, Triple Belge, etc.).
-It develops woody notes depending on the type of barrel in which it is aged (Bourbon, wine, Cognac, etc.).
+It can be any style (Stout, IPA, Belgian Triple, etc.).
+It develops woody notes depending on the type of cask in which it is aged (Bourbon cask, wine cask, Cognac cask, etc.).

 Barley Wine

-Often confused with Barrel Aged, Barley Wine defines a very powerful (often over 10% vol.), syrupy style of beer.
-Akin to English barley wine, it's a syrupy, sweet beer with caramel aromas that come from a very long boil during mashing.
+Often confused with Barrel Aged, Barley Wine defines a style of beer that is very powerful (often over 10% vol.) and syrupy.
+Similar to English barley wine, it is a sweet, syrupy beer with caramel aromas that come from boiling for a very long time during mashing.